Yale-Medicaid/Documentation/docs/virtual_env.md

 python -m ipykernel install --user --name=my_venv
 ```

 Then, you can open up a juptyer notebook within GitBash with `jupyter notebook`.
-Now when you create a new notebook you will be able to select this virtual environment when creating a new .ipynb:
+Now when you create a new notebook you will be able to select this virtual environment.

 ### Deactivating the virtual environment